alemar11/ios-watchos-tvos-macos-resources/README.md

 *UIControls*

 #### 🔸*Swift*
+* [AGCircularPicker](https://github.com/agilie/AGCircularPicker) - AGCircularPicker is helpful component for creating a controller aimed to manage any calculated parameter.
+- [AGVolumeControlView](https://github.com/agilie/AGVolumeControlView) - Visual regulator can be connected to a player or other smart house’s device making the process of controlling the level of a particular characteristic.
 - [padcontrol](https://github.com/gabrieloc/padcontrol) - A UIControl subclass for two-dimension directional input.
+- [VolumeControlView](https://github.com/agilie/VolumeControlView) - Visual regulator can be connected to a player or other smart house’s device making the process of controlling the level of a particular characteristic much easier.

 ## Date
 *Date Pickers, TimeLines, Date handlers and Calendars*